-12. Each vessel participating in this exploratory fishery shall conduct fishery-based research in accordance with the research plan described in Conservation Measure 41-01, Annex B.
+12. Each vessel participating in this exploratory fishery shall conduct fishery-based research in accordance with the Research Plan and Tagging Program described in Conservation Measure 41-01, Annex B and Annex C respectively.

-- 13. For the purpose of implementing this conservation measure in the 2002/03 season, the following shall apply: - (i) the Five-day Catch and Effort Reporting System set out in Conservation Measure 23-01; and - (ii) the Monthly Fine-scale Catch and Effort Reporting System set out in Conservation Measure 23-04.
+- 13. For the purpose of implementing this conservation measure in the 2003/04 season, the following shall apply: - (i) the Five-day Catch and Effort Reporting System set out in Conservation Measure 23-01; - (ii) the Monthly Fine-scale Catch and Effort Reporting System set out in Conservation Measure 23-04.
 Fine-scale data shall be submitted on a haul-by-haul basis. - 14.
 For the purpose of Conservation Measures 23-01 and 23-04, the target species is Dissostichus spp. and by-catch species are defined as any species other than Dissostichus spp.